scylladb/scylla-stress-orchestrator/README.md

 ```

 Copy the directory ec2-generic from the scylla-stress-orchestrator.
 This contains an example Terraform configuration
 of a complete Scylla cluster including load generator.
+This is where you can change the configuration of your test
+environment e.g. the instance type, the number of machines etc.

 Call
 ```